 See how he reacts when you express your concerns in a caring way when he’s sober.
 If it doesn’t go well, try getting others involved through marriage counseling or an intervention.

-Ultimately, you want him to go to an alcoholism treatment center like our Tennessee, Florida or Kentucky rehabs or a specialty program like a rehab for veterans.
+Ultimately, you want him to go to an alcoholism treatment center like our Tennessee alcohol rehab, Kentucky alcohol rehab or a specialty program like our alcohol rehab for veterans.
 There he can be evaluated and treated by a team of experienced addiction professionals.
 Even if you don’t think he will be open to getting help, it’s worth it to have the conversation.
 Often, loved ones have more leverage than they realize in these situations.

 JourneyPure.com doctors follow rigorous sourcing guidelines and cite only trustworthy sources of information, including peer-reviewed journals, count records, academic organizations, highly regarded nonprofit organizations, government reports and their own expertise with decades in the fields and their own personal recovery.

 National Institute on Alcohol Abuse and Alcoholism: “Alcohol Use Disorder.”

 National Institute on Alcohol Abuse and Alcoholism: “Drinking Levels Defined.”

 All content is for informational purposes only.
 No material on this site, whether from our doctors or the community, is a substitute for seeking personalized professional medical advice, diagnosis or treatment.
 Never disregard advice from a qualified healthcare professional or delay seeking advice because of something you read on this website.

 Do you find this answer helpful?